 Our General Conditions of Service

-PARALEGALS – Justice Matters is a sole-proprietorship owned and operated by Furaz Alvi, a licensed paralegal, whose business address is PO Box 20028 – 3029 Clayhill Drive, Mississauga, Ontario L5B 4L7.
+PARALEGALS – Justice Matters is a sole-proprietorship operated under license by Furaz Alvi, a sole-proprietor and licensed paralegal, whose business address is PO Box 20028 – 3029 Clayhill Drive, Mississauga, Ontario L5B 4L7.
 All paralegals working for or with Justice Matters are registered with the Law Society of Upper Canada and carry errors and omissions insurance as required.

 CONSULTATION & ASSESSMENTS – Our fees are inclusive of an initial consultation (maximum 20 minutes) during which time we will provide a preliminary assessment of a client’s case.
 Please note that assessing a case is an ongoing process and our assessment may change as more information becomes available.